 FIT's faculty includes traditional academics from the liberal arts, as well as leading industry professionals from fashion and the creative industries.
-Today's 913 full- and part-time faculty include prize-winning artists and illustrators, designers, authors, entrepreneurs, and pioneers in a
+The 944 full- and part-time faculty include prize-winning artists and illustrators, designers, authors, entrepreneurs, and pioneers in a variety of business fields.
+Non-classroom faculty working in areas such as the Gladys Marcus Library and the Counseling Center provide key academic and student-support services.